 Step 2: pour some vegetable oil on top, till the oil form a layer of about 1/4″ thick.

 The large floating wicks come with discs and small waxed wicks.
-Insert a piece of the waxed wicks half way through the center hole on the disc, and put it on top of the oil.
+Insert a piece of the waxed wicks half way through the center hole on the disc, and put it on top of the oil layer.

-Now light it and enjoy the beautiful glow!
+Now light your oil candle and enjoy the beautiful glow!

 The flowers and fruits will last a whole week in the water.